Frequently Asked Questions

-Partner organisations are eligible to apply for Round 6 if they:
+Partner organisations are eligible to apply if they are:

-- Are a current partner organisation who have hosted a volunteer since the beginning of the Australian Volunteers Program in January 2018, or have a continuing relationship with a former volunteer (including during previous iterations of the program e.g., AVID); and
+- Are a current partner organisation who have hosted a volunteer since the beginning of the Australian Volunteers Program in January 2018

-- Meet all due diligence requirements of the Australian Volunteers Program; and
+- Meet all due diligence requirements of the Australian Volunteers Program

-- Are not currently managing Impact Fund projects from previous rounds; and
+- Are not currently managing Impact Fund projects from previous rounds

 - Can demonstrate they have successfully managed funding/grants in the last two years.